At a glance

 Do not store passwords in plaintext - make sure you use a suitable hashing algorithm, or another mechanism that offers an equivalent level of protection against an attacker deriving the original password.

 It is important that you review the hashing algorithms you use, as over time they can become outdated.
-Guidance on algorithms is available from a number of organisations such as the National Institute of Standards in Technology (NIST) and the European Union Agency for Network and Information Security (ENISA).
-You should also be aware of any sector-specific guidelines that are available and may be applicable to you, eg from the European Payments Council.
+Guidance on algorithms is available from a number of organisations such as the NCSC, the National Institute of Standards in Technology (NIST) and the European Union Agency for Cybersecurity (ENISA).
+You should also be aware of any sector-specific guidelines that are available and may be applicable to you.

-You may also need to make sure that you can replace any algorithm that becomes obsolete.
+You should make sure that you can replace any algorithm that becomes obsolete.

 You should also ensure that the architecture around your password system does not allow for any inadvertent leaking of passwords in plaintext.